ds-04/amanda_deploy/README.md

 # FAQ

+*Could other auth methods be provided e.g. bsdtcp auth?*

+Yes contributions are welcome to develope/test/integrate bsdtcp auth into this ansible code.

 *How do I run commands as the Amanda user?*

 That's up to you, but you can switch to it or use ```sudo -u amanda_user COMMAND```